Current Policy Projections

 The South African government intends to achieve these targets through implementing several proposed measures such as the National Cleaner Production Centre South Africa (NCPC-SA) that promotes energy efficiency measures, its associated Industrial Energy Efficiency Project (IEE) that promotes energy management systems, or the Green Fund South Africa that financially supports green technology research and implementation.
 However, these measures may only induce small emissions reduction impacts.

-The Biofuels Industrial Strategy, which falls under the Petroleum Products Act, mandates biofuel blending of 2%–10% for bio-ethanol and a minimum of 5% for biodiesel from 2015 onwards.
-Even though this policy on the mandatory blending of biofuels has been legally put into force, as of 2019 it has not been enforced, mainly due to concerns over the impact of large-scale biofuels production on food security and financial support for biofuels (Fundira & Henley, 2017).
-Due to a lack of implementation, the mandatory blending of biofuels has not been included in our current policy projections.
-If the minimum policy targets of 2% blending for 1st generation biofuels were to be met, they would lower emissions by up to 2.7 MtCO2e/a from 2025 onward.
+The Biofuels Industrial Strategy, which falls under the Petroleum Products Act, mandates biofuel blending of 2%–10% for bioethanol and a minimum of 5% for biodiesel from 2015 onwards.
+The Government only passed Biofuels Regulatory Framework (BRF) to implement the Biofuels Industrial Strategy in February 2020 (WWF, 2020).
+Uncertainty remains on the socio-economic benefits to be achieved through the BRF and the uptake of 1st and 2nd generation biofuels over time.
+Due to the ongoing uncertainty of implementation, the mandatory blending of biofuels has not been included in our current policy projections.
+If the minimum policy targets of 2% blending for 1st generation biofuels were to be met, they would lower emissions by up to 0.7 MtCO2e/year from 2025 onward.

 South Africa introduced other road transport-related policies such as vehicle fuel economy norms for newly manufactured passenger and commercial vehicles (in 2005), vehicle labelling scheme (in 2008), and a carbon emissions motor vehicles tax as an environmental levy on passenger vehicles with emission levels above certain thresholds (in 2010).
 Under the GTS 2018–2050, the Department of Transport currently states its intention to revise the level of vehicle fuel economy standards (Department of Transport, 2017b).

 Recently introduced Bus Rapid Transit Systems (BRT) have initiated the main switch in modal share of passenger transport in urban areas.
 These have commenced operation or are currently under consideration in public transportation planning in several South African urban areas (Department of Transport, 2017a).
 Initiatives to implement and expand BRT systems are currently taking place in eight cities and municipalities.